Ledragon/pi-vision-histogram/README.md

 You might also want to change the hostname and port number before running the Node server.
 By default the hostname is set to `localhost` and the port number is `3001`.
 You can change these parameters by modifying the `localhost` and `port `properties in `server-conf.json` accordingly.

 #### Running Node.js development server
-Now that we have installed SSL certificate we can run a Node.js server that serves the plug-in library content you developed to the PI Vision site.
+Now that we have installed SSL certificate we can run a Node.js server that serves the extension library content you developed to the PI Vision site.

 Enter `npm run start` command in the console to start the Node.js server.
 By default the server is running at port `3001`.

 Enter URL `https://localhost:3001/manifest` in your browser to verify that your development server is running properly.
-You should be able to receive a `JSON` object with the `path` and `name` of your plug-in library.
+You should be able to receive a `JSON` object with the `path` and `name` of your extension library.

 >Note: This is for live debugging only and is not a deployment process for custom symbols.

 #### Enable development mode in PI Vision
 Launch PI Vision website from your browser and in the homepage, select the Three Line Menu Icon on the upperleft and the click `Options`.
 In the opened dialogue switch on `development mode`.
 This is a temporary setting for current browser tab and you will lose the setting when you close the browser tab or clear browser cache.

-After a page refresh, your PI Vision running on current browser tab is in development mode and will prompt you to enter a URL for your plug-in library server.
-Enter `https://localhost:3001/manifest` in the input box and click connect, your plugin library code is loaded to this instance of PI Vision.
+After a page refresh, your PI Vision running on current browser tab is in development mode and will prompt you to enter a URL for your extension library server.
+Enter `https://localhost:3001/manifest` in the input box and click connect, your extension library code is loaded to this instance of PI Vision.
 You can then create a new display with your custom symbol(s) and debug your code.

 #### Making code changes
-Making code changes in your plug-in library under `./src` will automatically trigger a rebuild of the plug-in library and restart of the Node.js server.
+Making code changes in your extension library under `./src` will automatically trigger a rebuild of the extension library and restart of the Node.js server.
 After refreshing the page on your browser, PI Vision is now running with your latest code.

 ## Development
 This section describes the structure of the source code in general.
 You will find more details for creating an Angular component as a PI Vision symbol in [symbol-creation-guide](./symbol-creation-guide.md).